-Golf has quickly become one of the most popular sports in the world to bet on.
+Golf has quickly become one of the most popular sports to bet on in the world.
 The main reason for this is that it’s so accessible these days.
-There is a tournament somewhere in the world that’s available to bet on almost 52 weeks of the year and it’s this sort of consistency that professional bettors simply thrive on.
+There is a tournament going on somewhere in the world almost 52 weeks of the year and it’s this sort of consistency that professional bettors thrive on.

 The coverage of the game is now as big as ever as well.
-The UK have fantastic coverage of both the PGA Tour and European Tour from Sky Sports whilst the US have a dedicated cable channel in the Golf Channel which is literally just golf around the clock.
-What we have found is that coverage on this sort of scale not only propels the sport but it increases the likelihood that bookmakers are to cover these events in bigger detail.
-If they know the audience is there, then it’s pretty safe to say that most bookmakers will provide a pretty solid base.
+The UK have fantastic coverage of both the PGA Tour and European Tour from Sky Sports, whilst the US have a dedicated cable channel, appropriately named the Golf Channel, which shows nothing but golf around the clock.

 Best Golf Betting Sites

 Coral top our list with one of the most complete golf packages that we have tested.
 Their opening positive comes in their market coverage.
 It’s often interesting to see which sites take bias to a certain tour, if any.
 What we’ve found, and you will be able to read this below, is that often one tour gets more coverage than the other.
 Coral seem to have found a nice balance in what’s on offer from their site giving both the PGA Tour and European Tour excellent coverage.
 The money lies within the PGA Tour, but we think that their Irish roots make the European equivalent fall close to their hearts.